 Mesothelioma in Aircraft Mechanics

 Military and civilian aircraft mechanics are at risk of developing asbestos-related illnesses, including mesothelioma.
-Aircraft mechanics were routinely exposed to asbestos in the course of their daily jobs before 1990, and may still endure harmful exposure to this day.
+Aircraft mechanics were routinely exposed to asbestos during their daily jobs before the early 1980s and may still endure harmful exposure.

 Get a FREE Veterans Packet